Warxcell/files/README.md

 }
 ```

+#### LiipImagineBundle

-#### If you want to use it with LiipImagineBundle, you probably could add something like that:
+If you want to use it with LiipImagineBundle, you probably could add something like that:

 ```php
     /**